 Routing and templating

-I modeled the API after Express — you register routes with a path and a handler function, and the framework takes care of parsing, matching, and response building.
-It felt like the right level of abstraction for a C server: familiar enough to use, low-level enough to learn from.
+I modeled the API after Express: you register a route as a path plus a handler, and the framework owns parsing, matching, and response building.
+It felt like the right level of abstraction for a C server: familiar enough to be ergonomic, thin enough to leave the request lifecycle fully visible.

 http_server_t *server = http_server_init(PORT, BACKLOG);